bsoelch/ConcatLang/Readme.md

 ```

 ### Optionals
-Optionals hold a optional value.
+Optionals hold an optional value.
 Optionals are defined in the standard library and
 can be included with `optional include`